ebmdatalab/notebook-template/DEVELOPERS.md

 Changes made in the Docker container will appear in your own filesystem, and can be committed as usual.

+#### Stop notebook

+- To close down the Docker container, press Ctrl-C in the Docker command window, then "y" within 5 seconds.
+- If a container is running in the background (e.g. you're trying to start a new one and get an error because the port is already taken), go to Powershell/command line and type `docker ps`.
+- Each will have a name consisting of two random words.
+To close one, type `docker stop [name]`

 ### Running without Docker

 #### Linux / OSX